senserf/picos/README.txt

 	   extend the role of Tags and make it easier to program tricky things like multiple channels (with nonzero crosstalk) and different transmission rates (with different propagation properties).
+	   The type of Tags is now moved to a separate file (rftagtype.h) in SOURCES/KERNEL, so it can be easily changed if desired.
 	   SIDE now compiles without warnings with g++ 4.2.3.
 	   Version changed to 3.2, manual updated.